fernandopassaia/app_fullstackdemo/README.md

 ### User to Access the App:
-During the Migration of the API will be created an User with some Devices (Xiaomi, Motorola, Samsung, Google) just for test, you can use this user to login and create another users, or also to test the system.
+During the Migration of the API will be created an User with a Devices (Xiaomi Mi Max 2) just for test, you can use this user to login and create another users, or also to test the system.
+If you don't want it, comment the method- call on the Context.

 Login: admin
 Password: admin